lunas/viento/README.md

 ln -s /PATH/TO/VIENTO-APPLICATION-ROOT/config/nginx.conf  /usr/local/etc/nginx/sites-enabled/viento
 ```

-To restart nginx:
+The configuration sets up Puma as the applications server (see below).

+To load the new nginx configuration:

 ```
 sudo nginx -s reload
 ```

-Or stop nginx before changing nginx.conf (`sudo nginx -s stop`), then start it with `sudo nginx`.
+Or stop nginx before changing nginx.conf (`brew services stop nginx`), then start it with `brew services start nginx`.

 To make sure nginx can be started as non-root, create the log file and change its
 access rights so it is writable for everybody: